Do I need permission to use an Article?

 Scenario #1: Posting an Article in an Online Class

-Answer: Yes, if this article is available in full text in one of the Rasmussen College Library’s online databases and you provide a link to the article for your students to use to access it.
-Rasmussen College pays subscription fees to library database vendors to access resources in full text.
+Answer: Yes, if this article is available in full text in one of the Rasmussen University Library’s online databases and you provide a link to the article for your students to use to access it.
+Rasmussen University pays subscription fees to library database vendors to access resources in full text.
 Links to articles contained in these databases can be included in an online course so that students can access them on their own.
 Articles that are not available in full text in Rasmussen’s databases or without a Creative Commons license will require permission from the publisher for inclusion in an online course.

 Scenario #2: Providing a Physical Copy of an Article in Residential Class